 - grated ham

 - grated chives

 - Hiyashi Chuka Ready Sauce

 - ½ cup of chicken broth

-Remember to cut everything into strips or grate the ingredients, to make the broth just beat in the blender.
+Remember to cut everything into strips or grate the ingredients, to make the broth, just hit the blender.
 If you prefer, you can buy the tare sauce and other ingredients at konbini store.

-Some ingredients are optional, the pasta can be stuffed any way you want.
-Feel free to change the recipe, add and remove something.
-To prepare, simply pour the sauces into the pasta and then cover with the other ingredients.
+Some ingredients are optional, the noodles can be stuffed any way you want.
+Feel free to change the recipe, add or take something away.
+To prepare, just pour the sauces on the pasta and then cover with the other ingredients.

-Remembering that Hiyashi Chuka does not necessarily have to be served chilled, it can serve as soon as it is ready, it is only recommended that the ingredients be cold or chilled.
-If you liked this recipe, share it with friends and leave your comments!
+Remembering that Hiyashi Chuka does not necessarily need to be served cold, it can be served as soon as it is ready, it is only recommended that the ingredients be cold or iced.
+If you liked this recipe, share it with your friends and leave your comments!